storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # He went to the bathroom to clean his teath, but as he got in there, his sister laura was in the way.

-lon doimo delo li zi-ma min is-mon bi enon loila, lon iasin is-mon.
+i zi-ma min is-mon Loila lon doimo delo, lon iasin is-mon.

 # "Get out of my way", he said,

-go "o wega dan iasin mi"
+zan esamm go "o wega dan iasin mi"

 # why, asked Laura, but as she said that, some of her toothpaste fell on sam's clothes.